Save time and effort by comparing a range of NBN plans and providers online*

 The first decision you’ll need to make: what type of broadband do you want?
 Your options will generally depend on where you live and what’s available in your area.

 The gradual rollout of the National Broadband Network (NBN) means more Australians are enjoying fast and reliable internet access.
 However, it’s worth knowing that the NBN Co is a wholesaler – they don’t sell to the public.
-That means to get the NBN you’ll need to deal with a retailer, such as iiNet, Optus or Telstra (or many others), when purchasing a broadband plan.
+That means to get the NBN you’ll need to deal with a retailer, such as Dodo, Optus, Telstra, (or there's a bunch out there), when purchasing a broadband plan.

 For those not yet able to access the NBN, you still have plenty of options for broadband and Wi-Fi services.
 Choose the service that’s most suitable for you, so you’re not paying for something you may not need.
 Find out more about NBN Plans here.